Amalfi Coast in Winter: 15 Things to Do + Seasonal Tips

 If you happen to visit the Amalfi Coast during Christmas celebrations, plan to spend a day in Sorrento to participate in the traditional Sorrento Christmas Market and feel the magic of the air.

-The coastal town transforms from November 26 and invites guests to indulge in holiday celebrations up to January 7 with Christmas decorations and lights all around Sorrento.
+The coastal town transforms from late November and invites guests to indulge in holiday celebrations up to early January with Christmas decorations and lights all around Sorrento.

 Several Christmas Markets are open during the holidays, but the main markets occupy the central squares, like Piazza Venerio and Villa Fiorentino.